The Shining 3Dis our pick for the "Best 3D Scanner" in winter 2019/2020. Check out our review to find out why.

-Similar to the other handheld 3D scanners designed by Shining 3D, the EinScan Pro 2X Plus is both lightweight and compact in size, making it portable and extremely versatile.
-Weighing in at just over 1kg, you can take this 3D scanner just about anywhere, stretching the boundaries of what you can capture far beyond what a stationary system can offer.
+Similar to the other handheld 3D scanners designed by Shining 3D, the Einscan Pro 2X Plus is both lightweight and compact in size, making it portable and extremely versatile.
+Weighing in at just over 1 kg, you can take this 3D scanner just about anywhere, including outside (provided you bring along an umbrella), stretching the boundaries of what you can capture far beyond what a stationary system can offer.

-The EinScan Pro 2X Plus has a modular design and a number of optional packs that can be added to enhance the 3D scanning experience.
+With the Einscan Pro 2X Plus’ modular design, you can buy the tools you need, and not worry about paying more for features you won’t use.
+The scanner can be purchased along with a number of optional packs that can be added to enhance the 3D scanning experience.
 The Color Pack makes it possible to capture full-color textures alongside the object’s geometry.
 If you want to use a turntable and tripod to help automate the scanning process, you can do so by adding the Industrial Pack.

-Lastly, with HD Prime Pack, you can accelerate the scan speed by 30% and capture richer details.
+And, as mentioned, with HD Prime Pack, you can accelerate the scan speed by 30% and capture richer details.
 This add-on is ideal for applications like cultural heritage preservation, archiving, and restoration.
-Like the EinScan Pro model before it, Shining 3D has engineered the EinScan Pro 2X Plus to be modifiable depending on each user’s needs.
+Like the Einscan Pro model before it, Shining 3D has engineered the Einscan Pro 2X Plus to be modifiable depending on each user’s needs.

 Perhaps even more important than the new 3D scanner is the software behind it all.
-Shining 3D has developed ExScan Pro, 3D scanning software that aims to make the process as simple as taking a video.
-It offers a brand-new and highly intuitive user interface and workflow.
+Shining 3D has developed ExScan Pro, a 3D scanning software with an intuitive user interface and workflow.

 One of the paramount facets found in ExScan Pro is Operation Mode, a function that enables users to increase the speed of the scanning process during operation and set the resolution after that fact.
 It’s also compatible with a wide array of file formats, capable of outputting STL, OBJ, PLY, ASC, and P3.